 - The Angel Oak and Isle of Palms require transportation out of Charleston.

 - The Charleston Battery is available to all.

 Final Thoughts on Charleston

-Charleston is a southern treasure, I have visited many times and look forward to visiting again.
-The history of the Civil War permeates the city and the its attractions.
+Charleston is a southern treasure; I have visited many times and look forward to seeing it again.
+The history of the Civil War permeates the city and its attractions.
 Anyone visiting needs to understand that.
 I hope you will include Charleston when you visit the American South.